meyer-lab/gc-valent/Manuscript/Text/01_Introduction.md

     - [@ring_mechanistic_2012]
     - IL-2 mutant library created and tested to see if any mutations increased binding affinity to receptors and therefore greater T cell activity. [@Berndt1994]
 - Efforts to model behavior of cytokine families
+    - Model that explains the positive and negative feedback loops of TCR antigen recognition [@Fran{\c c}oisE888]
     - Modeling that doesn't account for trafficking
         - Model of T cell proliferative response to IL-2 and IL-4. [@BURKE199742]
         - High level model of how IL-2 feedback loops regulate T cell populations. [@Feinerman437]